Creative Automation / Foundation

 01

 Start with this video's job: This video shows why pairing Claude with a Marimo notebook in Molab forces constant permission prompts, then demonstrates how the Pi agent's TypeScript extension lets you write a programmatic guard that whitelists exactly which files and bash scripts the agent may touch.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "User intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:32, where the video says: “And we also just added a new feature because now you can pair with an agent.
 We have a skill that you can go ahead and install and with that skill around, you can tell your local agent...”

 02